 Keep in mind that the FastPass+ reservations you make don’t all have to be for the same rides at the same times.
 You can split up your party and do different things.

 When Can I start making my reservations?

-If you’re staying on property at a Disney resort: You can make your selections 60 days prior to your trip beginning at 7 a.m. eastern time.
+If you’re staying on property at a Disney resort (in 2018 this includes Swan and Dolphin, some Disney Springs area resorts, Shades of Green): You can make your selections 60 days prior to your trip beginning at 7 a.m. eastern time.
 The extra 30 days can really give you an edge and increase the chances that you’ll get the Fastpasses you’re hoping for.
 Plus you get an extra perk for staying on Disney property with a “grace period”.
 This means that on the first day you are allowed to book your FastPass+ reservations, you can book for the full length of your visit.

 If you are NOT staying on property: You can make your selections 30 days prior to your trip beginning at 7 a.m. eastern time.
 You won’t have the same “grace period” as those staying in a Disney resort, so you’ll only be able to make your FastPass+ reservations day by day rather than all at once 30 days prior.
 So on 30 days prior you can make your first days’ FastPass+ reservations.
 On day 29 you can make your second days’ FastPass+ reservations, etc.

 Annual Passholders: If you’re not staying on Disney property and you have an annual pass, you can make your selections 30 days prior to your trip beginning at 7 a.m. eastern time.
 You’re permitted to make up to 7 days worth of FastPass+ reservations in any 30 day period.
 However it changes if you’re you’re staying on Disney property.
 Then you can make your selections using the same rules above for guests staying on Disney property.